jorgeceballosgarcia/oci-terraform-instance/README.md

 # OCI TERRAFORM INSTANCE

-Terraform script for provisioning a compute facility in OCI
+Terraform script for provisioning a compute instance in OCI

 ## Requirements